IBSilver/GameDevelopment/GameDevelopment/citm_desvj_project_template-L08/README.md

  - Logo Scene & Title Scene.
  - Music for scenes and level & Fx for jump, death and win.
- - The player can move left or right and can jump.
+ - The player can move left or right, jump, die and win.
- - The player can die.
- - The player can win.
  - The player can obtain coins.
+ - Walking & flying enemies added!!

  ## Navigation